Wall College of Business Mission Statement

 The Wall College of Business will be recognized as the school of choice for value added undergraduate and masters level business programs among public universities in the Carolinas and Mid-Atlantic region of the United States.

-The mission of the E. Craig Wall Sr. College of Business Administration is to educate each student to have the qualities and attributes essential to his/her continuing development throughout a career in private, public, and non-profit organizations in a globally competitive and diverse environment.
-Inherent in this mission is our commitment to the following objectives:
+The mission of the E. Craig Wall Sr. College of Business Administration is to educate each student to develop marketable skills for a successful career in a globally competitive and diverse environment.

 The primary focus at the University and the college is the teacher-scholar model.
 The teacher-scholar model challenges faculty to integrate scholarship through intellectual contributions with their teaching and service activities.
 As such, intellectual contributions are critical to the process of maintaining currency and contributing to the process of developing best teaching practices in the college.
 Based on our vision and mission, the majority of our research is primarily focused on intellectual contributions in applied and pedagogical research.
 Discipline-based research is valued as part of our portfolio of intellectual contributions as we recognize our growing graduate programs.